DavidNemeskey/zim_to_corpus/README.md

 The `zim_to_dir` executable can be acquired in several ways:
 - Downloading a release from
   [the `zim_to_corpus` repository](https://github.com/DavidNemeskey/zim_to_corpus)
-- Using the docker image, either by downloading it from the Docker Hub or building it from the `Dockerfile` in the `docker` directory
+- Building the docker image from the `Dockerfile` in the `docker` directory
 - Compiling the code manually

 ### Usage